Tractable Algorithms for Changepoint Detection in Player Performance Metrics: MLB Data

 \section{MLB Data}

-We consider batter and pitcher data at the plate appearance- and pitch-level from the 2023 and 2024 MLB seasons.
-All regular season games were included; postseason games and spring training data were excluded.
+We consider pitch-level data from the 2023 and 2024 MLB seasons obtained from MLB Statcast, accessed via Baseball Savant.
+Pitches from all regular season games were included; postseason and spring training data were excluded.